GalerkinToolkit/GalerkinToolkit.jl/docs/src/manual/introduction.md

 # Introduction

-## Mission, vision, and features
+## Features

 **GalerkinToolkit** is a high-performance finite element toolbox built in the [Julia programming language](https://julialang.org/).
 Its mission is to provide general-purpose building blocks for finite element (FE) methods that can be flexibly combined to solve a wide variety of partial differential equations (PDEs), using diverse numerical schemes, and across a range of computing platforms -- from laptops to supercomputers.

-The toolkit envisions a unified framework that addresses the needs of numerical analysts, domain scientists, and high-performance computing experts alike.
+The toolkit envisions a unified framework that addresses the needs of numerical analysts, domain scientists, and high-performance computing experts.
 To this end, it offers a rich API with multiple levels of abstraction:

 - **High-level API**: Enables users to solve PDEs using mathematical abstractions to define PDEs in weak form, while hiding low-level implementation details.
-- **Low-level API**: Grants direct access to underlying numerical components, allowing custom implementations of numerical schemes or advanced code optimizations not available through the high-level interface.
+- **Low-level API**: Grants direct access to underlying numerical quantities, allowing custom implementations of numerical schemes or advanced code optimizations not available through the high-level interface.

 GalerkinToolkit provides tools for: